ironhack-labs/lab-jquery-ten-seconds-math-game/README.md

 When you click the button, the application should hide the section `game-options` and show the section `game-board`.
 Also, it will show a new question.

-On the other hand, when pressing the **start button** we will generate a new `tenSecondsMathGame`.
+On the other hand, when pressing the **start button** we will generate a new `TenSecondsMathGame` object.
 This new object will receive the options chosen by the user and create a new question.

 After the question is created, we have to show the question in the DOM for the user.